-- Frequency of loss over a period of a year.
-There are many examples that can be applied.
-Here's one potentially lower risk example e.g. how many times do you think an employee from the IT department will become an insider threat and steal, sell or more likely lose or accidentally make public personal identifiable data contained within your Identity platform or CRM platform.
+- Frequency of loss over a year.
+Many examples can be applied.
+Here's one potentially lower-risk example e.g. how many times do you think an employee from the IT department will become an insider threat and steal, sell or more likely lose or accidentally make public personally identifiable data contained within your Identity platform or CRM platform?

 Using Riskquant to quantify risk

 Let's consider what this might look like for a commercial business.
-Here's a factitious example where a limited budget is allocated by the Board....(all figures are arbitrary and are for illustration purposes only)
+Here's a fictitious example where a limited budget is allocated by the Board....(all figures are arbitrary and are for illustration purposes only)